 - Students must take either BIO 1200 Human Biology or BIO 1140 Applied Anatomy & Physiology

 - Obtain a NJ Substitute Teaching License, after 60 credits.

-- You must maintain a 3.0 over all cumulative GPA.
+- Maintain a 3.0 over all cumulative GPA.

-- Candidates must have a 3.0 GPA in their education courses in order to student teach.
+- Must have a 3.0 GPA in their education major in to remain in education coursework

-- Student teaching consists of eight weeks in a regular classroom setting with a cooperating subject teacher and 8 weeks in a special education or inclusive setting with a cooperating special education teacher
+- Clinical Practice consists of eight weeks in a regular classroom setting with a cooperating subject teacher and 8 weeks in a special education or inclusive setting with a cooperating special education teacher

 - Field experience applications for SPC 3550, CISE 3520, and EDUC 4190 are due one year in advance: each fall (October 15) for placement the next fall, and each spring (March 15) for placement the next spring.